Are you interested in becoming a U.S. Foreign Service Officer (FSO)/diplomat in 2026? Then this is the guide for you!

 The Group Exercise

-For the day’s first exercise, candidates are brought together in a group of three to six individuals to comprise an Embassy task force charged with allocating resources to competing projects in their host country.
+Candidates are grouped into three to six individuals to form an Embassy task force charged with allocating resources among competing projects in their host country.

-After a preparation period of 30 minutes, in which each candidate is reviewing their project in silence, four BEX assessors enter the room.
+After a 30-minute preparation period, during which each candidate reviews their project in silence, four BEX assessors enter the room.
 The lead assessor briefs the candidates and notifies them that they have six minutes to present their project.
 Time may be left at the end of each presentation for questions from other candidates.

 Once the presentations are complete, the lead assessor will provide further instructions to the candidates.
 In this 20-25 minute phase, candidates have two goals.

-One is to advocate the project they were given.
-The second goal is to help the group reach a consensus within the time allotted on which project(s) or parts of projects to recommend to the Ambassador.
+One is to advocate for the project they were given.
+The second goal is to help the group reach consensus within the allotted time on which project(s) or parts of projects to recommend to the Ambassador.

-It is acceptable to give up your project in favor of another candidate’s plan after the group thoroughly reviews the merits and drawbacks of all the projects.
+It is acceptable to abandon your project in favor of another candidate’s plan after the group has thoroughly reviewed the merits and drawbacks of all projects.

 Remember, the objective is to help the Ambassador decide how best to allocate limited U.S. Government resources among several worthy projects.
 Not to make sure your project “wins.”

 Once the group has decided, each candidate will have three to four minutes privately to brief two assessors on the results of the group’s deliberations.
-One of these assessors will play the role of the Ambassador and ask the candidate several follow-up questions.
+One of these assessors will serve as the Ambassador and ask the candidate several follow-up questions.
 In contrast, the second assessor will escort the candidate from the group exercise room to the interview.

 The Structured Interview